 We’re doing our best to add UPC codes to the database too, so if you do have a good UPC number, searching for your model train’s UPC code is a good strategy (be sure to type in the full 12 digits).

 Some items don’t have UPC codes, but do have manufacturer or road numbers.
 You can also search using those numbers.
 In the event that a brand, series or item is missing from the Catalog, please add it using our wiki functionality.
 Please do a thorough search before you do, as we don’t want to add duplicates to the Catalog.

-I see some inaccurate or missing information.
-How can I correct this?
+I think an item in the Catalog has inaccurate or missing information.
+How can I help?

 Our catalog is built as a “wiki-enabled” community resource.
 We have internal audit capabilities and a team of experts to help review updates made to the catalog; however, we rely on the contributions of our users to keep the Trainz Auctions catalog the most accurate and comprehensive resource for model train collectors.
 Editing information for an item in the catalog is easy.

 Click on the name of the train to display the Item Details screen for that particular model.
 There, you can simply click on many of the fields to edit or add to the catalog.
 Make your change and click OK.
 Your updates are now live for everyone.
 As mentioned, we routinely audit this information for accuracy.
 All edits are tagged with the user name of the person making the edit.

 Adding items to the Trainz Auctions catalog is easy too.
 Before you add an item, we ask you to do a thorough search for the item first!
 We are working hard to remove duplicate entries, and many times, users will find the model train they think is missing in a different series.